 Stigmata Carbon CC GRX Gravel Bike

-Back in 2015, we applauded Santa Cruz's revival of its Stigmata.
-With carbon fiber layups matching the brand's most elite mountain bikes, and beefy thru-axles that gave the bike more versatility when we reached the end of the tarmac and pushed out onto country roads, gravel, and dirt, the Stigmata symbolized all that freed us from restrictions that both road cycling and mountain biking put on us.
-And here we are once again with a bit of Déjà Vu, as Santa Cruz launches yet another iteration of the Stigmata that proves the brand's commitment to deepening the adventure, or building the ultimate rallycat CX rig.
-While in 2015 Santa Cruz set the Stiggy apart from its competitors with technology that was new to the all-road scene, like internally routed cables and disc-brakes, these days you don't have to look hard to find other steeds that feature the same tech, so Santa Cruz looked to riders to see what else might be missing from the dream ride, and modernized the Stigmata to keep it at the top of the game — regardless of whether that game is bikepacking adventures, cross season, or endless miles of gravel racing.
+Santa Cruz's Stigmata Carbon CC GRX Gravel Bike proves the brand is dedicated to deepening adventure, or building the ultimate rally cat CX rig.
+While in 2015 Santa Cruz set the Stiggy apart from its competitors with technology that was new to the all-road scene, like internally routed cables and disc-brakes, these days we don't have to look hard to find other steeds that feature the same tech, so Santa Cruz looked to riders to see what else might be missing from the dream ride, and modernized the Stigmata to keep it at the top of the game regardless of whether that game is bikepacking adventures, cross season, or endless miles of gravel racing.
 This particular build marries the Stigmata's off-road versatility with the shifting comfort of Shimano's new off-road specific GRX groupset that's built to improve chain retention and shift feel through rowdy gravel rides.

 Thru-axles at the front and rear add poise and confidence for better tracking across rutted-out straightaway and gravel-strewn corners.
-The new flat-mount brake standard accommodates 140 and 160mm rotors with bikes coming spec'd with 160mm to slow you down in a hurry when you need to, no matter how mucky or wet the conditions.
+The new flat-mount brake standard accommodates 140 and 160mm rotors with bikes coming spec'd with 160mm to slow us down in a hurry when we need to, no matter how mucky or wet the conditions.
 Internal cable routing cleans things up by running the brake and shift housing through the frame and fork, providing a bit of added cable protection and improved aesthetics over frames with external routing.
-And for riders worried about future compatibility, the Stigmata's ability to run both mechanical and electronic drivetrains keeps it relevant in today's ever-shifting landscape of technology.
+And for those of us worried about future compatibility, the Stigmata's ability to run both mechanical and electronic drivetrains keeps it relevant in today's ever-shifting landscape of technology.

-- Santa Cruz's go anywhere, ride anything, multi-surface drop-bar bike
+- Santa Cruz's multi-surface drop-bar bike for tackling anything

 - CC-grade carbon is ultra-light, stiff, and reliable